Bill likely on increasing legal marriage age of women from 18 to 21 years: Sources | Education

 The government is likely to bring a bill in the ongoing Winter Session of Parliament to amend the Prohibition of Child Marriage Act, 2006, they said.

-The proposed bill may also seek to make consequential changes to various personal laws relating to marriage of various communities to ensure a uniform marriage age, the sources said.
+The proposed bill may also seek to make consequential changes to various personal laws relating to marriage of different communities to ensure a uniform marriage age, the sources said.

 As of now, the legal age of women to get married is 18 while that for men is 21 years.

-The decision came a year after Prime Minister Narendra Modi had said that the government was deliberating on what should be the minimum age for marriage of women.
+The decision came a year after Prime Minister Narendra Modi said the government was deliberating on what should be the minimum age for marriage of women.

 The decision is based on the recommendation of a four-member task force led by former Samata Party chief Jaya Jaitly.